wp-plugins/ose-firewall/readme.txt

 Contributors: osexcel, ProHelix, ProKai, ProChase
 Contributors: Open Source Excellence
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PE4MSVEGBLLKE
-Tags: security, admin, anti-spam, wordpress, anti-hack, anti-virus, wordpress security, anti-malware, firewall,security plugin, virus scanning, virus cleanning, clean malicious codes
+Tags: better wordpress security, better wp security, security, admin, anti-spam, wordpress, anti-hack, anti-virus, wordpress security, anti-malware, firewall,security plugin, virus scanning, virus cleanning, clean malicious codes,firewall security, front-end security, personal security, protection, rfi, secure, secure website, security, security log, security plugin, SQL Injection, web server security, website security, wordpress security, xss
 Requires at least: 3.3
 Tested up to: 3.6
 Stable tag: 2.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-OSE Firewall™ - A WordPress Firewall created by ProWeb (Protect Website), protects your WordPress-powered blog against hacking, virus and spam.
+OSE Firewall™ - Part of the Better WordPress Security™ Project, a WordPress Firewall / secuirty plugin to protect your website against hacking, virus and spam.

 == Description ==

 = MOST EPIC WORDPRESS SECURITY PLUGIN =
 OSE Firewall™ - A WordPress Security Plugin powered by <a href = "http://www.protect-website.com">ProWeb</a>.
 It protects your WordPress Website from attacks and hacking.
 The Built-in Scanner that identify any malicious codes, spam, virus, SQL injection attack, vulnerabilities.

+= Aim to build Better Wordpress Security - the more secure wordpress environment =
+The plugin is part of the Better WordPress Security™ Project.
+Better WordPress Security™ is a project that aims to create a safer WordPress environment for every WordPress users by guiding users to avoid infected plugins and themes.
+OSE Firewall™ is the first plugin of the project, that tries to help all Wordpress users to enhance the security of their website.

+If you would like to know more about website security tips, please visit our blog to read articles about website security <a href = "http://www.protect-website.com/category/blog/">here.</a>.
+We will regularly write up security articles so you can enhance your website security.
+If you would like to promote a better and more secuire Wordpress environment, please feel free to Like us in Facebook <a href = "https://www.facebook.com/protectwebsite" alt="ProWeb" >here</a> or follow our <a href="https://twitter.com/ProtectWebsite">twitter</a> to ask any questions about website security.
+Our security analysts and security consultants will try to answer your questions as soon as possible.

 = Customer Support =
 Need help?
 Save time by starting your support request online and we'll connect you to an expert.  <a href = "http://www.protect-website.com/support-center">Click here to get started.</a>